 - Here’s a blog from a bored and restless housewife.
 It looks like she has lots of Oprah moments.
 If you like that whole touchy-feely approach, join her for a spirtual connection.

-- There is a website called bored to death.
+- There was a website called bored to death.
 I visited it and it contained lots of bird photos.
 Sometimes, the cause of boredom should be self-evident.

 - Want to be used?
 In a post entitled Bored?
 Help name my blog, this person hopes to solicit your creativity.
 However, if you are bored, you probably are not too creative; otherwise, you would creatively find something to do.